 Anyone attempting to access the application with security turned on will only see the security screen.
 Access can be achieved by entering the password, or if that is lost, answering the security question.

 Touch ID can be used as an alternative to the password on Touch ID equipped devices (iPad Mini 3 and iPad Air 2 and later).
-Mental Health Scales is not yet capable of using Face ID for this purpose on Face ID equipped iPad Pro models.
+Face ID can also be used for this purpose on Face ID equipped iPad Pro models.

 In Client Mode, tapping on the Subjects/Scales/Results button causes the navigation popover to appear covered by a security panel, and the settings button is disabled.
 This restricts the client (test subject) to navigation through the questions of the current rating scale only.